- What's Tisch?

 In 2013, the FDA approved the investigational new drug (IND) application to conduct an open-label Phase I clinical trial to test the safety and tolerability of intrathecal transplantation of autologous MSC-NP cells in 20 patients with progressive MS. Treatment in the first trial patient started in April 2014.
 Each of the 20 patients were administered 3 separate doses of up to 10 million MSC-NPs spaced 3 months apart.
 This is the only clinical trial of its kind in the United States to test freshly harvested MSC-NP cells administered intrathecally in a multiple dosing regimen (Harris and Sadiq 2015).
 In addition to safety outcomes, study patients were monitored for disability status (EDSS), muscle strength, walking speed, bladder function, and MRI.
 The most common minor adverse event included a headache and sometimes fever during the first 24 hours following the treatment, which was otherwise found to be safe and well-tolerated.
 Of the 20 study subjects, 15 (or 75%) demonstrated functional neurological improvement measured 3 months after the third treatment.
-The improvements associated with IT-MSC-NP treatment were evident in a within a group of MS patients who had an otherwise stable disability for the year prior to the study.
+The improvements associated with IT-MSC-NP treatment were evident within a group of MS patients who had an otherwise stable disability for the year prior to the study.
 The results of the Phase I trial can be seen here.